42 Best places to visit in the Scottish Highlands

 When is the best time to visit the Scottish Highlands?

 The shoulder period from April to September is perfect to visit the Highlands and avoid the cold winter temperatures.
 June to September is midge season along with tourists and best to avoid both.

-This is by no means a definitive guide to the Scottish Highlands but it gives you an idea of all the attractions that lie in the highlands of Scotland and why you will come back time and time again.
+This is by no means a definitive guide to the Scottish Highlands it really is just a few of the best places in the Scottish highlands but it gives you an idea of all the must-see places that lie in the highlands of Scotland and why you will come back time and time again.

 You might also like